How to order fish

 Sleepy cod are an excellent table fish.
 This species is best suited to tank culture.
 Grow-out in ponds has not been very successful, however tank growout has worked very well.
 Some commercial growers have experienced slow growth, however, others report quite acceptable growth rates.
 This species is a little more challenging because of the need to keep them crowded, and feeding.
 They need warm water.
 Prices and availability.

-We can supply food when you purchase fingerlings.
+We can supply food and pond master test kits when you purchase fingerlings.
 How to order fish

 Do you want to look at a website with information about aquaponics?
 Click to go to aquaponics.net.au in a new window